Window-of-Opportunity Network

 For inquiries about the WOO Network or its trials, or to discuss a potential WOO trial concept, please contact: WOONetwork@oicr.on.ca

-The Window-of-Opportunity (WOO) Network is a collaboration between surgical, medical and radiation oncologists and Ontario’s cancer research community to conduct clinical trials in treatment-naive patients prior to cancer surgery.
+The Window-of-Opportunity (WOO) Network is a joint effort by surgical, medical and radiation oncologists along with Ontario’s cancer research community to carry out clinical trials on patients who haven’t yet received any treatment, before they go through cancer surgery.

-WOO trials are a powerful way to evaluate the effectiveness and mechanisms of action of potential anticancer therapies.
-By learning from each WOO trial and comparing the results across WOO trials, our Network accelerates translational cancer research and brings new treatments to patients sooner.
+WOO trials help scientists understand if and how an emerging cancer treatment can affect tumour cells and a patient’s immune cells.
+By learning from each WOO trial and comparing the results across trials, our Network can help bring new treatments to patients sooner.

 The WOO Network was formed in 2020 under the guidance of a multidisciplinary steering committee.
 Prioritized WOO studies are provided with funding and support for trial development, translational analysis and knowledge dissemination and leverage OICR’s powerful and standardized multi-omic capabilities.
 The WOO Network builds study capacity in Ontario through mentorship of new investigators, industry partnerships, data analytics and shared network expertise.
 The current focus of the WOO Network is to identify agents that rapidly modulate and enhance the immune response in cancer patients.